 Neuroblastoma is the most common childhood extracranial solid tumour.
 It emerges from precursor cells in the sympathetic nervous system leading to the development of tumours in the adrenal glands and/or the sympathetic ganglia.
-According to the stage of the disease, age of the patient and genetic mutations, patients are classified into low, intermediate, and high-risk groups.
-There is also a special group of metastatic neuroblastoma, namely the 4S group, that is characterised by increased spontaneous incidence of regression and high survival rate despite metastasis into liver, skin and bone marrow [18,19].
+[4].

-From all classical HDACs (class I, II and IV), only HDAC8 expression could be significantly correlated with the advanced stage of the disease and metastasis.
-In 4S neuroblastoma cases, HDAC8 was found to be downregulated.
-Also, inhibition of proliferation, and induction of cell cycle arrest and differentiation such as the outgrowth of neurite-like structures was achieved in cultured neuroblastoma cells by the knockdown of HDAC8 [20,21].
-Thereby selective HDAC8 inhibition is considered a very promising strategy in neuroblastoma therapy.
-However, so far, compounds selectively targeting HDAC8 are characterized by low in vivo stability [21].
+HDAC8 is a unique class I zinc-dependant HDAC.
+From all classical HDACs only HDAC8 overexpression was significantly correlated with the advanced stage of the disease and metastasis.
+Furthermore, it was found to be downregulated in 4S neuroblastoma cases.
+From the different patient groups, the 4S group, is characterised by increased spontaneous incidence of regression and high survival rate despite metastasis into liver, skin and bone marrow.
+Also, inhibition of proliferation, and induction of cell cycle arrest and differentiation such as the outgrowth of neurite-like structures was achieved in cultured neuroblastoma cells by the knockdown of HDAC8 [5,6].
+Consequently, selective HDAC8 inhibition or degradation is a promising therapeutic strategy in neuroblastoma.